The Tote

-The Tote is a British gambling company which is the largest pool betting operator in the United Kingdom.
-Headquartered in Wigan, England, its main products are sports betting and online casino.
-Founded in 1928, the company was owned by the UK Government until July 2011 when it was sold to Betfred for £265m.
-It was later sold to UK Tote Group in October 2019 for £115m.
-The Tote has retail outlets on most of the UK's 60 racecourses, as well as an online division.
-Under the brand totesport, the Tote previously owned 514 high street betting shops.
-These were rebranded to Betfred as part of the sale in 2011.
+The Tote is a British gambling company founded in 1928.
+It operates the world's largest online pool betting website.
+Its product offering also includes sports betting and online casino.
+Business operations are led from its headquarters in Wigan.

+The Tote was established and owned by the UK Government until July 2011 when it was sold to Betfred for £265m.
+It was sold to UK Tote Group – a consortium of over 150 individual investors involved in the sport as racehorse owners and breeders – in October 2019 for £115m.
+The Tote has retail outlets on 58 of the UK's 59 racecourses, as well as an online division.

+Under the ownership of the UK Tote Group, the Tote aims to develop a more competitive product to compete in the UK betting market.